0xsequence/sequence-unreal/Plugins/SequencePlugin/README.md

 This SDK allows easy integration of Sequence Embedded Wallet from any Unreal Framework project.

+## Manually Upgrading from previous versions

+IF you are using release Beta_1_0_2 or older please backup the values you stored in `Config/Config.h` when the new Config.h exists in your project simply update the values in that file with the ones you had existing prior

+IF you are using a newer release you can leave the folder `SequencePlugin/PluginConfig` alone

+To Manually Update the Sequence plugin delete the following folders contained within `SequencePlugin`:
+`Binaries`,`Content`,`Intermediate`,`Resource`,`Source`

+Then Copy the following Folders / Files from the NEW SequencePlugin Folder:
+`Content`, `Resources`, `Source`, `README`, `SequencePlugin`

+Then paste these folders / files into the SequencePlugin folder in your project, allowing the files to be replaced with new ones in the case of `README.md` & `SequencePlugin.uplugin`

+Once done Rebuild the project from source and you'll be good to go!

 ## Credentials

 Before you can use this plugin, you need to acquire the following credentials from Sequence: